joshborup/mongo-db-i/README.md

 - in `server/`, create a directory called schemas with a file called `customers.js`
 - open the `customers.js` file and require `mongoose` at the top
-- call `mongoose.Schema()` and pass in an object that will be a blueprint for how to store our data
+- create a variable called `customerSchema` and set it equal to `mongoose.Schema()`, pass in an object that will be a blueprint for how to store our data
   - the object should have the following properties
     - `name` with a type of `String`, and a `required` property set to true
       - in order to add multiple properties to a particular field, set the field name equal to an object and pass in the options your field should follow.